RichaPhogat/RichaPhogat.github.io/index.md

 ---

 ## About
-I am a researcher working in computational neuroscience and data science, with interests in dynamical systems, neural field models, and large-scale brain dynamics.
+I am a researcher working in computational neuroscience.
+I focus on large-scale brain dynamics using neural data and dynamical systems models.
+The primary focus of my research has been to gain mechanistic insight into neural dynamics with the help of these models.

 ## Research Interests
 - Neural mass and neural field models